zzyzek/sandbox/ulhp/hc-umans-companion.md

 of an even alternating strip to produce an odd alternating strip, which can then be used to reduce the 2-factor component count.

-One of the main difficulties in the ULHP algorithm is finding an efficient schedule of even alternating strips to flip.
+One of the main difficulties in the ULHC algorithm is finding an efficient schedule of even alternating strips to flip.